-- The company's other activities are systematically evaluated against established thresholds to determine any significant counteraction to the Sustainable Development Goals. - Exclusion of certain sectors, such as fossil fuels and controversial weapons, limits significant harm on environmental and social objectives. - Exclusion of companies with confirmed violations of international norms and conventions limits significant harm on environmental and social objectives. - Established thresholds for biodiversity PAI 1.7 and high-emission sectors that are of particular relevance to PAI 1.1-1.4. - Green, social and sustainable bonds in which the proceeds are exclusively used to finance green and/or social projects are considered as meeting the no significant harm requirement for any environmental or social objective. - Within the scope of the fund selection process for investments in other funds, an analysis and assessment is made regarding how the fund manager of each respective fund is to adequately ensure that a possible sustainable investment does not cause any significant harm.
-The fund company also conducts a screening of the holdings in the underlying funds based on the above criteria.
+- The company's other activities are systematically evaluated against established thresholds to determine any significant counteraction to the Sustainable Development Goals. - Exclusion of certain sectors, such as fossil fuels and controversial weapons, limits significant harm on environmental and social objectives. - Exclusion of companies with confirmed violations of international norms and conventions limits significant harm on environmental and social objectives. - Established thresholds for biodiversity PAI 1.7 and high-emission sectors that are of particular relevance to PAI 1.1-1.4. - Green, social and sustainable bonds in which the proceeds are exclusively used to finance green and/or social projects are considered as meeting the no significant harm requirement for any environmental or social objective.

--How were the indicators for adverse impacts on sustainability factors taken into account?
+How were the indicators for adverse impacts on sustainability factors taken into account?